Aashishishish/NID_P5JS_AashishAnand/DAY 1/Day1-Peace/Documentation.md

 The composition consists of ellipses in a polar arrangment like flowers.
 I brute forced the polar/radial arrangement of the ellipses.
 Functions or classes were not yet taught in class.

+### Learning and next steps

+Use functions and classes to make the code more efficient and easy to work with, so instead making every ellipse manually, they'll help me streamline the process.